Diocese of Durham: Coat of arms

-As a symbol of his palatine jurisdiction, the Bishop of Durham’s coat of arms was set against a crosier and a sword, instead of two crosiers, and the mitre above the coat of arms was encircled with a coronet, usually of the form known as a ‘crest coronet’ (and which is blazoned as a ‘ducal coronet’ though not actually the coronet of a duke).
+As a symbol of his palatine jurisdiction, the Bishop of Durham's coat of arms was set against a crosier and a sword, instead of two crosiers, and the mitre above the coat of arms was encircled with a coronet, usually of the form known as a 'crest coronet' (and which is blazoned as a 'ducal coronet' though not actually the coronet of a duke).
 Although the jurisdiction was surrendered to the Crown in 1836, these heraldic symbols of their former power remain.

 Bishop's Palace

 The bishop's palace is Auckland Castle in Bishop Auckland.
-Until the 1830s and the national mood at the time of the Great Reform Act, the Bishop had at least two more castles; Norham Castle in Northumberland and his main Palace at Durham Castle, now occupied by Durham University.
-The Bishop still has the right to use "his" suite at Durham Castle, although the right he retained to stable his horses in buildings adjacent to Palace Green in Durham has lapsed – it was noted in the preamble to University of Durham Act 1935 that the Bishop no longer kept horses.
+Until the 1830s and the national mood at the time of the Great Reform Act, the bishop had at least two more castles; Norham Castle in Northumberland and his main Palace at Durham Castle, now occupied by Durham University.
+The bishop still has the right to use "his" suite at Durham Castle, although the right he retained to stable his horses in buildings adjacent to Palace Green in Durham has lapsed – it was noted in the preamble to the University of Durham Act 1935 (25 & 26 Geo.
+5. c.
+29) that the bishop no longer kept horses.

 Bishops

-The diocesan Bishop of Durham, Paul Butler, is supported by the Bishop suffragan of Jarrow, currently Sarah Clark.
+The diocesan Bishop of Durham (vacant) is supported by the Bishop suffragan of Jarrow, currently Sarah Clark.
 Alternative episcopal oversight (for parishes in the diocese who reject the ministry of priests who are women) is provided by the provincial episcopal visitor (PEV) the Bishop suffragan of Beverley, Glyn Webster.
 He is licensed as an honorary assistant bishop of the diocese in order to facilitate his work there.
-Besides Webster, there are also retired honorary assistant bishops licensed in the diocese: retired Bishop of Salisbury David Stancliffe lives in Stanhope since 2013 (he is also licensed in Europe diocese.)
+Besides Webster, there is also a retired honorary assistant bishops licensed in the diocese: retired Bishop of Salisbury David Stancliffe who lives in Stanhope since 2013 (he is also licensed in Europe diocese.)